osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-data-source-configuration.md

 7. Configure data selection.

+    For more information, see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration)

 ## MQTT data source schema

 The full schema definition for the MQTT data source configuration is in the `MQTT_DataSource_schema.json` file located in one of the following folders: